ID Resolve Review 2026: Is It More Than a Restoration Service?

 ID Resolve provides your Equifax credit score and credit report, but there's no clarity on how frequently either of these was updated.

-Your credit score is used to determine if you can get a loan for new things like a car or a home, but it also determines how much you pay for those items.
+Your credit score can affect whether you qualify for a loan for new things like a car or a home, but it also determines how much you pay for those items.
 A lower credit score means you’ll be paying higher interest rates for purchases.
 It could also stop you from being able to purchase a home or rent an apartment.

 Keeping an eye on your credit will help you understand your buying potential and if you’ll be accepted or rejected for that purchase.
 In tandem, credit bureau monitoring can help you prevent identity theft.